Symbols in a Brave New World

 So what do we do?
 We can’t slow the world down.
 But we can choose how we engage.
 We can ask: What are these symbols trying to tell me?
 Who benefits when I accept this meaning?
 And perhaps most importantly: Can I create my own symbols in a world that’s obsessed with borrowing?

 Symbols are not just things we interpret.
-Consider this: they are things we become.
-Which means they shape our identities, our values, our sense of belonging.
+They are things we become.
+They shape our identities, our values, our sense of belonging.
 In a world drowning in symbols, the act of paying attention — of noticing what sticks, what resonates, what lingers — becomes an act of resistance.

 Conclusion